openmensa/doc.openmensa.org/content/index.md

 # The OpenMensa Documentation

-On this page are all OpenMensa APIs and Feed versions documented even the historic ones.
+These pages document the current OpenMensa APIs.
+This includes the HTTP REST API to consume canteen and meal information as well as the XML schema implemented by parser feeds.

 ## Current API Version

-**[API v2](/api/v2/)** is currently stable but lacks some of the announced features so backward-compatible updates may occur.
+**[API v2](/api/v2/)** is stable but backward-compatible updates may occur.

 ## Current Feed Version

-**[Feed v2](/feed/v2/)** is currently stable but backward-compatible updates may occur.
+**[Feed v2](/feed/v2/)** is stable but backward-compatible updates may occur.